 Anxiety and thirst have a very complicated relationship.
-We'll explore this relationship in this article.
+We'll explore this relationship below.

 Drinking Water for Anxiety

 It is possible to drink too much water.
-It's known as water intoxication, and while it's incredibly rare among anyone other than infants and athletes.
-The estimated amount of water for water intoxication is about 4 gallons, and generally (although not always) this only occurs when you drink that water too quickly – not when it's spread out over an entire day.
+It's known as water intoxication and it's an incredibly rare phenomenon, usually observed amongst infants and athletes.
+The estimated amount of water required for water intoxication is about 4 gallons, and generally (although not always) this only occurs when you drink that water too quickly – not when it's spread out over an entire day.

 Excessive Thirst and Anxiety: The Cause

 The first question that people ask is: how can anxiety cause excessive thirst?
-Unfortunately, this is a very complicated answer.
 The reality is that there isn't a single cause.
 There are a whole host of different reasons that anxiety may contribute to a feeling of needing more water.
 Some of these include:

-- Not Drinking Water/Dehydration – Of course, one of the simplest explanations is that you're not drinking enough water.
+- Not Drinking Water/Dehydration Of course, one of the simplest explanations is that you're not drinking enough water.
 Anxiety has a tendency to make people feel full when they're not, or to cause a loss in appetite.
-Many people with anxiety do not drink enough water, and that "excessive thirst" is really just thirst.
+Many people with anxiety do not drink enough water, and that "excessive thirst" is really just an indication of dehydration.

-- Excessive Urination/Sweating – During periods of anxiety and anxiety attacks, many people sweat and/or urinate.
+- Excessive Urination/Sweating During periods of anxiety and anxiety attacks, many people sweat and/or urinate more frequently.
 These are natural reactions to anxiety.
-These also cause water loss, and may cause you to need more water during the day than you used to.
+These also cause water loss, and may cause you to need more water during the day than you’re used to.

-- Perceived Dehydration and Hypochondria – Finally, one reason that many people dislike is the idea that it's all in their head, but unfortunately this is a very common problem for those with anxiety.
+- Perceived Dehydration and Hypochondria It’s fairly common for people with anxiety to simply imagine that they’re dehydrated, even if this isn’t necessarily the case.
+For some people, this can develop into an excessive and distressing concern.
 Many people read about how they may not be getting enough water, and anxiety causes them to start thinking about their thirst.
-Once you think about your thirst, you'll undoubtedly become thirstier.
+Once you think about your thirst, you'll often become thirstier as a result .

 Drinking Water is Still a Good Idea

 Dehydration can both cause anxiety symptoms themselves, and make anxiety symptoms worse when left untreated.
-As long as you don't overhydrate, there isn't necessarily any harm.
+As long as you don't overhydrate, there isn't necessarily any harm in drinking water to reduce your symptoms.
 Some people find the act of drinking cool water to be calming, and many people drink water during anxiety attacks as a way to calm them down even when they don't have any excessive thirst.

 Keep a Cool Head

-Don't forget that all of these issues are caused by anxiety, and so the only true way to treat it is to accept that anxiety causes you to feel this way and commit to curing your anxiety forever.
+Don't forget that all of these issues are caused by anxiety, and so the only true way to treat it is to accept that anxiety causes you to feel this way and commit to curing your underlying anxiety.